amorychambers/ci-ms4-django/README.md

 python3 manage.py createsuperuser
 ```

-12. Delete the database URL from settings.py before committing any changes and exposing a security risk, and uncomment the original DATABASES conditional
+12. Delete the temporary DATABASES variable from settings.py before committing any changes and exposing a security risk.
+Uncomment the original DATABASES conditional

 13. Login to the Heroku CLI in the terminal